project-gemmi/gemmi/docs/utils.rst

 * Finally, these methods could be applied ignoring the symmetry mates in the crystal.
 Halle did the calculations on both the crystal and only the asymmetric unit, with the former giving better results.
-  Weiss is also taking into account intermolecular contacts, I think other papers ignore it.
+  Weiss (ACN) and Li and Bruschweiler (LCBM) are also taking into account intermolecular contacts, I think other papers don't.

 Metrics for comparison
 ----------------------